docsbydesign/piClinic_API_sample/README.md

 #### Exploring the examples

 After you have provided your credentials and run the first request, run the remaining samples in order.
+Each of the subsequent requests uses the access token that the first request created and saved.
+You can see in in the request's **Headers** tab.

 For each of the other requests in the collection:

 1. Open the request and click **Send**.
 2. Review the parameters and the response to get to know the API.